-NHL players have begun to prepare themselves for the next NHL lockout.
+NHL players have been preparing themselves for the next potential NHL lockout.
 In recent years, there has been a drastic uptick in the number of NHL contracts that have a significant portion of the compensation paid in the form of signing bonuses rather than base salary alone.
-This increase in the number of bonus heavy contracts seems to point to a widespread concern among NHL players about the possibility of another season lost due to a lockout.
-From the moment the NHL Collective Bargaining Agreement (CBA) was signed, there has been rampant speculation that another substantial work stoppage is likely.
-Now it appears that the players have begun to actively plan for that eventuality.
+This increase in the number of bonus-heavy contracts seems to point to widespread concern among NHL players about the possibility of another season lost due to a lockout.
+From the moment the current NHL Collective Bargaining Agreement (CBA) was signed in 2013, there has been rampant speculation that another substantial work stoppage is likely.
+Now it appears that the players have begun to plan for that eventuality.

 How Do NHL Signing Bonuses Work?

-To see how signing bonuses play a role in future CBA negotiations, and a potential lockout, it is important to first to understand what these signing bonuses really are.
+To see how signing bonuses could play a role in future CBA negotiations and contribute to a potential lockout, it is important to understand what these signing bonuses are.

-In more traditional businesses signing bonuses are paid once an employee signs a contract with the company.
-These bonuses are often paid to entice the employee to take a reduced salary, or otherwise lessened benefit package.
-Though each contract is unique and may have other specific requirements, signing bonuses are generally payable irrespective of the performance of the contract.
+In more traditional businesses, signing bonuses are paid once an employee signs a contract with the company.
+These bonuses are often paid to entice the employee to take a reduced salary, or an otherwise lessened benefits package.
+Though each contract is unique and may have other specific requirements, signing bonuses are generally payable regardless of the performance of the contract.

-NHL signing bonuses are similar but there is one very important difference.
-Traditional signing bonuses are paid as a single lump-sum payment.
-NHL signing bonuses may be paid in multiple installments of varying amounts across multiple contract years, typically when the new league year begins on July 1.
-While these bonuses may vary from season to season, they are still included when calculating the annual average value of the contract for salary cap purposes.
-For example, Artemi Panarin’s contract for the 2018-19 season has a base salary of $4 million and a signing bonus of $2 million, for a total annual salary of $6 million.
+NHL signing bonuses are similar, but there is one very important difference.
+Traditional signing bonuses usually take the form of a single lump-sum payment.
+NHL signing bonuses are usually paid in multiple installments of varying amounts across multiple contract years, typically when the new league year begins on July 1.
+While these bonuses may vary from season to season, they must be included when calculating the annual average value (AAV) of the contract for salary cap purposes.

 Players Are Preparing for a Lockout

-John Tavares is not the only high profile player to agree to a contract with a significant signing bonus.
-Jakub Voracek, Jamie Benn, Carey Price, Steven Stamkos, and Connor McDavid are just a handful of recent examples of star players who have signed these sorts of contracts.
-While all of the deals these players signed contain substantial bonuses, they are all structured very differently.
-Some of the contracts have the signing bonuses in every year, providing guaranteed money throughout the life of the deal, while others have been structured simply to be “lockout-proof.”
+Tavares isn’t the only high-profile player to agree to a contract with significant signing bonuses.
+Jakub Voracek, Jamie Benn, Carey Price, Steven Stamkos, and Connor McDavid are a handful of star players who have/had these kinds of deals.
+While all of these contracts contain substantial bonuses, they are all structured very differently.
+Some of them have signing bonuses paid every year, providing guaranteed money throughout the life of the deal, while others have been structured to be “lockout-proof.”

-Leon Draisaitl and his agents negotiated what may be the prototypical lockout-proof contract.
-Draisaitl’s compensation is paid exclusively through the base salary in most of the years.
-He has a base salary of $9 million in 2018-19, $9 million in 2019-20, $8 million in 2021-22, $8 million in 2023-24, and $8 million in 2024-25.
+Leon Draisaitl and his agents negotiated what may have been the prototypical lockout-proof contract.
+His compensation is paid exclusively through base salary in most of the contract years.
+He had a base salary of $9 million in 2018-19, $9 million in 2019-20, $8 million in 2021-22, $8 million in 2023-24, and $8 million in 2024-25.
 There are no bonuses payable in these seasons.
-However, in the two possible lockout seasons, 2020-21 and 2022-23, his base salary drops to $2 million and $1 million respectively with signing bonuses of $7 million in each of those years.
-His contract structure dictates that, whether or not there is a lockout, he is guaranteed to be paid $7 million for those seasons.

 Victor Hedman and his agents took a slightly different approach to guarantee his security regardless of the specifics of any new CBA.
-In addition to signing bonuses in 2020-21 and 2022-23, Hedman’s contract also has signing bonuses in 2023-23 and 2024-25.
-It is impossible to predict what a new CBA might entail and how it might change the way players are paid.
-This structure adds additional security and ensures Hedman will be well paid those amounts no matter the outcome of a new Collective Bargaining Agreement.
+In addition to signing bonuses in 2020-21 and 2022-23, Hedman’s contract also has signing bonuses in 2023-24 and 2024-25.
+Since it is almost impossible to predict what a new CBA might entail and how it may change player compensation, this structure added additional security and ensures Hedman would be well paid no matter the outcome of those negotiations.

-The NHLPA remembers how much their bargaining power was hurt during previous lockouts with much of their membership desperate to get back on the ice and the players undoubtedly haven’t forgotten how much lighter their pocketbooks were.
+The NHLPA remembers how previous lockouts affected their bargaining power.
+Much of their membership were desperate to get back on the ice, and the players undoubtedly haven’t forgotten how much lighter their pocketbooks were.
 During the 2005-06 lockout and the shortened season in 2012-13, only a handful of players were fortunate enough to have the sort of security that signing bonuses afford.
 Today many players are doing everything they can to make sure that won’t be the case again.

 At the same time, the negotiations that followed the cancellation of the 2004-05 season were a huge success for Commissioner Gary Bettman.
-He was able to shepherd in the current CBA, and it not only instituted the hard salary cap owners were clamoring for, but it also reduced player salaries by more than 20%.
-These were both tremendous wins for ownership.
+He was able to shepherd in the current CBA, which not only instituted the hard salary cap owners were clamoring for but also reduced player salaries by more than 20%.
+These were both tremendous wins for NHL team owners.

-As more and more players continue to sign contracts with significant signing bonuses, the leverage that made the NHL so successful in past negotiations is slipping away.
-Commissioner Bettman garnered tremendous support from the owners because of his deft handling of previous negotiations.
-If teams continue to hand out massive signing bonuses, particularly for years in which a work stoppage is likely, Bettman will struggle to retain even a portion of the leverage he once had.
-These contracts and the bonuses they carry will drastically alter the balance of power at the negotiating table and will affect the NHL for years to come.
+As more players continue to sign contracts with significant signing bonuses, the leverage that made the NHL so successful in past negotiations may be slipping away.
+If teams continue to hand out massive signing bonuses, particularly for years in which a work stoppage is possible, Bettman will struggle to retain the leverage he once had.
+These contracts and the bonuses they carry could drastically alter the balance of power at the negotiating table and may affect the NHL for years to come.